juji-io/datalevin/benchmarks/JOB-bench/README.md

 queries all involve more than 5 tables and often have 10 or more where clauses.

-We manually translated the SQL queries to equivalent Datalevin queries, and manually verified that Postgresql and Datalevin produce the same results (note 1).
+We manually translated the SQL queries to equivalent Datalevin queries, and manually verified that Postgresql and Datalevin produce the same results for the same queries (note 1).

 For example, the query 1b of the benchmark: